Retail Store Reopening Checklists

 Retailers all over the world continue to suffer from the impact of the COVID-19 pandemic.
 Many have been forced to close due to the stay-at-home order, and some have put their employees on forced leave of absence.
 Once the possibility of reopening is considered, important measures must be taken to protect the health of both workers and customers.

-Reopening Your Retail Store During COVID-19 Pandemic
+Reopening Your Retail Store During the COVID-19 Pandemic

 Even if the government allows the reopening of non-essential retails stores, operations cannot resume business as usual practices right out of the gate.
 Below are some important things to remember as you reopen your retail store amidst and after the COVID-19 pandemic: